atifa1110/Ecommerce-Jetpack/README.md

-# Ecommerce App
+# Tokopaerbe - Ecommerce App

-An Android ecommerce application built with Kotlin, following modern best practices and clean architecture principles.
+Tokopaerbe is an e-commerce application that sells a variety of electronic products, featuring functionalities such as pre-login, store browsing, order fulfillment, shopping cart, wishlist, product details, and Firebase integration

 ---